-Studio Art and Art History are also available as minors.
+All areas are also available as minors.

 It goes without saying that you are creative and have a passion for the arts!
 You are also likely to be motivated, creative, independent and bring a solid work-ethic to the classroom.
 You will be encouraged to share your ideas and opinions as well as to seek out inventive ways of learning.
 You will take part in internships and special projects as well as study abroad in order to broaden your artistic horizons.
 While at Salem you will complete a require research project.
-You may also want to join one of two student arts organizations on campus, the American Society of Interior Design (ASID) or Salem Art Society.

 Your professors in the art department are professionally active scholars whose talents and scholarly achievements are matched only by their dedication to classroom and studio teaching.
 In addition to their activities at Salem, our professors also lecture regularly to audiences outside the Salem community, have active exhibition schedules and coordinate the activities of the Salem Fine Arts Center Galleries.